MDEGroup/LEV4REC-deployment/README.md

 	`docker-compose up`

-	Please notice that for this setup we are using an empty mongodb database for oss-db
+	Please notice that the last command can take more than 5 minutes.
+It needs to dowload all the dependecies.
 1. Access to the LEV4Rec web app by using the following address in the web browser:
 [http://localhost:8891/lev4rec/](http://localhost:8891/lev4rec/)